MachinisteWeb/node-atlas/README.en.md

 #### setConfigurations ####

-To configure NodeAtlas web server others ([ExpressJs](http://expressjs.com/)), you can use the common controller for all the website in order to load it once and use modules anywhere in all controllers.
+To configure NodeAtlas web server others ([ExpressJs](http://expressjs.com/)), you can use the common controller to set configurations before the server start.

 This is an exemple using a middleware for [ExpressJs](http://expressjs.com/):